-President Recep Tayyip Erdoğan is joining European leaders for the European Political Community Summit in Budapest to discuss international security and migration, as well as challenges posed by Donald Trump’s return to the White House.
+President Recep Tayyip Erdoğan on Thursday joined European leaders for the European Political Community Summit in Budapest to discuss international security and migration, as well as challenges posed by Donald Trump’s return to the White House.

-Erdoğan will address the opening session of the summit in the Hungarian capital on Thursday, which is bringing together EU leaders, as well as the United Kingdom, NATO chief Mark Rutte and Ukrainian leader Volodymyr Zelenskyy.
+Erdoğan was expected to address a session of the summit in the Hungarian capital, which brought together EU leaders, as well as the United Kingdom, NATO chief Mark Rutte and Ukrainian leader Volodymyr Zelenskyy.

 On the agenda: Europe's security challenges, chief among them the Russian-Ukrainian conflict, as well as the war in Gaza and rising tensions in the Middle East, migration, global trade and economic security, issues all thrown into sharp relief by the prospect of a disruptive second Trump presidency.